 There are however certain circumstances when Reflexology would not be considered suitable, for instance:

-• Any medical condition that is currently being treated or investigated will require GP consent prior to treatment.
+Please note that any medical condition that is undergoing treatment or investigation prior to diagnosis may require GP consent prior to treatment.

 How can I get the most out of my treatment?